PatrickPontes44/joystick-mouse-controller/README.md

 # joystick-mouse-controller

-I made this project beacuse some keys of my keyboard stopped working.
+I made this project beacuse some keys of my keyboard stopped working (LOL)

 ## How it works?
 It creates a simple server on your computer that can receive api calls from a HTML interface with commands on how to move the mouse cursor or to print something on screen.